 • Increased shortness of breath

-• Unable to lie flat
+• Inability to lie flat without shortness of breath

 Talk to a Healthcare Provider